 How will I be assessed?

 Students complete two mandatory units (45 credits) and optional units to a total of 90 credits to complete the qualification.
 External assessments are completed through submission of coursework which is then sent to the exam board.
 There is no formal exam for this course.
-All internally assessed units are assessed by your teacher through completion of coursework which may take the form of recordings, filmed footage, portfolios, written work and any other format which is relevant to the units being completed.
+All internally assessed units are assessed by your teacher through completion of coursework which may take the form of recordings of live performance, filmed footage, portfolios, written work and any other format which is relevant to the units being completed.
+Internally assessed units are internally verified and externally moderated.

 Is this subject for me?